 There are no guideline-based screening or prevention recommendations.
-However, screening endoscopy is recommended for patients with conditions that have a high incidence of portal hypertension in an effort to identify variceal formation as early as possible.22 Endoscopic findings of red markings or gastric varices are of concern for the presence or future development of UGIB.3 Children who have been diagnosed with esophageal varices, red markings, or gastric varices on initial screening endoscopy should undergo endoscopic sclerotherapy or band ligation to prevent hemorrhage.22 In addition, the use of β-blockers in at-risk children is recommended as prophylaxis for variceal bleeding.23 Children in a PICU should be considered for prophylaxis with histamine 2 receptor antagonists or proton pump inhibitors.24 the key points are an extensive history and examination, laboratory evaluations, and diagnostic procedures.
+However, screening endoscopy is recommended for patients with conditions that have a high incidence of portal hypertension in an effort to identify variceal formation as early as possible.
+Endoscopic findings of red markings or gastric varices are of concern for the presence or future development of UGIB.3 Children who have been diagnosed with esophageal varices, red markings, or gastric varices on initial screening endoscopy should undergo endoscopic sclerotherapy or band ligation to prevent hemorrhage.
+In addition, the use of β-blockers in at-risk children is recommended as prophylaxis for variceal bleeding.
+Children in a PICU should be considered for prophylaxis with histamine 2 receptor antagonists or proton pump inhibitors.